Course Code: mm9

 Microsoft Project can help you manage your project's schedule, costs, and scope in a way that you've never dreamed of.
 Too often, Project users never use this powerful tool to its fullest potential.
 In your first lesson, you'll discover how to improve your project by adopting a formal management approach.
 You'll get a quick overview of Project Management, and then you'll learn the basics of Microsoft Project, including a summary of the Gantt Chart view and ways to create and enter project tasks.

-If you're looking for ways to keep organized, you'll see just how to do that in today's lesson!
-We'll walk through steps to create a project schedule in no time flat.
+If you're looking for ways to keep organized, you'll see just how to do that in this lesson!
+You'll go through steps to create a project schedule in no time flat.
 Once you create and enter tasks in Project's Gantt Chart view, you'll set a schedule by using a calendar and assigning lead times.
 Then, you'll need to create task dependencies, sometimes known as links.
 You'll see how to perform these activities and, in the process, you'll become comfortable using Project's many dialog boxes.
-Before you know it, you'll be creating schedules for all your projects with little effort.le.
+Before you know it, you'll be creating schedules for all your projects with little effort.

 No matter what project you work on, the bottom line is always important.
 So, get ready to add the final piece to your basic project schedule—costs.
 You'll start things off by looking through a brief overview of cost accounting, exploring fixed, variable, relevant, and accrued costs.
 After this review, you'll learn how to assign costs by using the Resource Sheet.
 You'll even discover how to assign different costs for the same resource and analyze the overall costs for your project by using the Cost Table.